xpack-dev-tools/mingw-w64-gcc-xpack/README-RELEASE.md

 ### Update versions in `README` files

-- update version in `README-RELEASE.md`
-- update version in `README-BUILD.md`
+- update version in `README-MAINTAINER.md`
 - update version in `README.md`

 ### Update `CHANGELOG.md`

 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
-- add a new entry like _* v11.3.0-1 prepared_
+- add a new entry like _* v12.2.0-1 prepared_
-- commit with a message like _prepare v11.3.0-1_
+- commit with a message like _prepare v12.2.0-1_

-Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to recreate the archives with the correct file.

 ### Update the version specific code

-- open the `common-versions-source.sh` file
+- open the `scripts/versioning.sh` file
 - add a new `if` with the new version before the existing code

 ### Merge upstream repo